luong-komorebi/Begin-Latex-in-minutes/readme.md

 * The part between begin and end ( which, in this case, is ```Hello World``` ) is simply your own content.

 :warning: **Important** :warning:
 **Some language won't work right out of the box.
-You will need to include some package for the font to the render.** For example :
+You will need to include some packages for the font to render.
+Also, you will learn about "package" later.** For example :

 ```tex
 \documentclass[a4paper]{article}